perladvent/perldotcom/content/article/passing-by.md

 ```
 modified
 ```
-And printing the reference values to check if they are well the same:
+And printing the reference values to compare:
 ```perl
 print \$alias . " equals " . \$variable . "\n";
 ```
-And there are well the same:
+And there are well pointing to the same thing:
 ```
 SCALAR(0x5637ffc833a0) equals SCALAR(0x5637ffc833a0)
 ```

-Aliasing is also a matter of performances, and these tricks were used for this purpose.
+Aliasing is also a matter of performances, and these tricks were heavily used for this purpose.

 Recent Perl comes with [Copy-On-Write](https://en.wikipedia.org/wiki/Copy-on-write) feature, see [perl 5.20.0 performance enhancements](https://perldoc.perl.org/5.20.0/perldelta#Performance-Enhancements) and [perlguts COW](https://perldoc.perl.org/5.20.0/perlguts#Copy-on-Write)